wpb-astro/skymapper/README.md

 ### Defining a survey

-To make it easy to share survey footprints and optimal projections, we can hold them in a common place.
-To create one you only need to derive a class from [`Survey`](skymapper/survey/__init__.py), which only needs to implement two methods:
+To make it easy to share survey footprints (and possibly optimal projections etc.), we can hold them in a common place.
+To create one you only need to derive a class from [`Survey`](skymapper/survey/__init__.py), which only needs to implement one method:

-* `getFootprint` to return a RA, Dec list of the footprint
+​	`def contains(self, ra, dec)` to determine whether RA, Dec are inside the footprint

-* `getConfigfile` to return the full path of a pickled map configuration, created by `Map.save`.
+If this looks like the [`pymangle`](https://github.com/esheldon/pymangle) interface: it should.
+That means that you can avoid the overhead of having to define a survey and pass a `pymangle.Mangle` object directly to `footprint()`.

 ### Defining a projection